nais/resource-remover/README.md

 - NAP scales down since requests are 80% lower
 - Pods can burst beyond their requests when resources are available
 - HPAs are disabled (single replica per workload)
+- Deployments and StatefulSets run with 1 replica
 - Cluster cost drops as nodes consolidate